SeanNguyen/style_guides_ror/best-practices/ruby-on-rails/rspec.md

   [Use Factory Girl's build_stubbed for a Faster Test Suite][faster-test].
 * Avoid `its`, `specify`, and `before` in RSpec.
 * Avoid `let` (or `let!`) in RSpec.
 Prefer extracting helper methods, [Let's Not]
+* Use [Four phase test][four-phase-test] testing pattern for unit test.
+And separate setup, exercise, verification, and teardown phases with newlines.
 * Avoid `any_instance` in rspec-mocks and mocha.
 Prefer [dependency injection]. but do not re-implement the functionality of `let`.
 [Example][avoid-let].
 * Avoid using `subject` explicitly *inside of an* RSpec `it` block.